 Just like in the Issue Navigator, boards, and queues, you can take action on issues straight from the results list.
 Easily update status, change assignee, or log work without leaving the issue details screen.
 Filtered issues can be exported to CSV but, as opposed to the Issue Navigator, you can add and remove fields included in the file.
 For example, if you search for issues with the same priority, status, and assignee as the currently viewed task, you can export the list with Summary, Labels, and Components of the added fields.
 When needed, at any point you may switch to JQL to search using more advanced criteria.

 Who is it good for: everyone using Jira, no matter the purpose.
-Context Issues for Jira requires zero configuration and can adapt to any use case – searching for bugs, similar customer requests, or recently updated tasks in a sprint.
+Issue Beacon for Jira Cloud requires zero configuration and can adapt to any use case – searching for bugs, similar customer requests, or recently updated tasks in a sprint.

 How to use Jira effectively?

 Searching and managing issues in Jira can take up a lot of time that you’d probably like to spend on your actual work.
 Finding the right tools that match your needs is the key to efficient issue tracking in Jira.
 In some scenarios, you’ll only be able to use the Issue Navigator, in the other ones – boards or queues.
-With the Context Issues for Jira app, you can simplify the process and rely on just one tool in different situations.
+With the Issue Beacon for Jira Cloud, you can simplify the process and rely on just one tool in different situations.

 Also, read more on the topic: